Sarwa Abdulwahid: New Generation Movement

 In 2017, Abdulwahid's brother, media businessman Shaswar Abdulwahid founded the New Generation Movement party.
 Sarwa later joined the new political party.
 After Shaswar Abdulwahid named his sister Sarwa as head of party relations, the move was heavily criticized by political observers as nepotism.

-In the 2021 Iraqi parliamentary elections, Sarwa Abdulwahid was elected as a MP for the New Generation Movement party.
+In the 2021 Iraqi parliamentary elections, Sarwa Abdulwahid was elected as an MP for the New Generation Movement party.
 In the election, she received 28,987 votes, the largest number of votes of any female candidate running.
 At the time of her election she said, "The times are ripe for change...independents and reformist parties can uphold rights and freedoms, including for women and minorities.
 They can also participate in lawmaking efforts to curtail arms and punish militia members guilty of crimes".

 In 2024, Sarwa Abdulwahid filed a lawsuit in Iraq's Federal Supreme Court calling for the dissolution of the Kurdistan Regional Government if elections were not conducted within three months.
 The lawsuit was later dismissed.

+Minister role

+In January 17th 2025 The Patriotic Union of Kurdistan (PUK) and The New Generation Movement announced an agreement between the parties to work with each other in forming the new government in the Kurdistan Regional Government. besides the new government of KRG the PUK and NGM also agreed on giving NGM one of PUK's ministers in the iraqi council of ministers.
+NGM's choice for minister was Sarwa Abdulwahid.
+She officially began her duties as minister of environment in May 17th 2026 replacing Dr. Hallo Al-Askari.